RDjarbeng/countdown/readme.md

 ---
 todo:
-* Provide proper error messages when app/function crashes
+* Provide proper error messages when app/function crashes- in progress
 * Add repeating countdowns, Eg: birthdays
 * Make use of notifications api to provide alert/notifications when countdown is complete
 * Provide a custom sort of countdowns by due time or date modified
+* Add edit functionality to created countdowns

 todo v3:
 * authentication (firebase)